Yellow tang: Distribution and habitat

 It is commonly found in shallow reefs, from 2–46 m deep, in the Pacific Ocean (Ryukyu, Mariana, Marshall, Marcus, Wake, and Hawaiian islands), west of Hawaii and east of Japan.
 There have also been reports that they have been found off the coast of Florida in the Western Central Atlantic.
 A single specimen was filmed in the Mediterranean Sea in spanish waters in 2008, a likely aquarium release.
+As of July of 2024, yellow tangs have been spotted several times on the shallow reefs of Mexico's Riviera Maya.

 Their habitat is tropical with a temperature range of 24–28 C. Hawaii was the most common place for aquarium harvesting, prior to the export ban, where up to 70% of the yellow tangs for the aquarium industry were sourced from.
 Over 70% of the yellow tang's natural range is protected from collection and fishing.
 The yellow tang is listed as "Least Concern" by the International Union for Conservation of Nature (IUCN).

 Predators and other threats

 The yellow tang has many natural predators, including larger fish, sharks, crabs, and octopuses.
 Another threat is habitat destruction that is caused by humans.
 Examples of habitat destruction caused by humans are pollution that started on land and flows into the water, physical damage and destruction from harmful fishing practices, as well as overfishing, coral harvesting, and snorkeling, which can potentially cause reef damage.